2/12/2019

 Lucas Hartwick

-OK.
-And then I think in your comments, Sean, you mentioned that you're working on something like $600 million of senior housing acquisitions.
+Okay.
+And then I think in your comments, shock, you mentioned that you're working on something like $600 million of senior housing acquisitions.
 Can you provide more color on the quality market mix versus the current portfolio?
-I

 speaker

-think, Lucas, you might have heard.
-I think we I said that we have announced $725 million worth of senior housing portfolio across three operating partners.
+I think, Lucas, you might have heard, I think we I said that we have announced $725 million worth of senior housing portfolio across three operating partners.
 And these assets are new assets, young assets, four and a half years of age.
-And there's nothing else I have to add to that except that we think that we did this transaction in a very attractive return of 6.6 percent cap rate.
+And there's nothing else I have to add to that, except that we think that we did this transaction a very attractive returns of 6.6% cap rate.

 speaker